CodingDog67/Dockering-around/README.md

 </details>

-## Networking
+## 3) Networking

-This chapter will show how containers can communicate to a host machine/the WWW, or short cross container communication.
+Container communication to a service on host machine/the WWW/another container, or in short cross container communication.

+    3-networks-starting-setup

 <details>
     <summary>Expand</summary>

-    Ipsum
+    ### Three ways of communications

+    Requesting from inside a container to WWW will just work

+    Requesting to a local machine server needs a change in domain to be understood by docker. \
+    **local host** becomes **host.docker.internal**

 </details>